eurekaclinical/eurekaclinical-analytics-webclient/README.md

 project from GitHub, and execute `mvn clean install` followed by `mvn tomcat7:run` in the root directory of the eureka project on the command line to run the server-side Eureka!
 Clinical Analytics code in embedded tomcat.
+The backend services must be listening on port 8443, which is the default.
 2. Back in the root directory of the web client project, execute `mvn clean install -Pwebserver`.
 It will open the web client in your default web browser at https://localhost:8000 in an embedded web